phonixt12/Bank-Loan-Analysis/README.md

 ---
 # Tools and Technologies Used

-MySQL Workbench : extract, query and analysis the datasource.SQL have crucial role in extracting key metrics and trends
+**MySQL Workbench :** extract, query and analysis the datasource.SQL have crucial role in extracting key metrics and trends <br>

-Power BI: Employed for data visualization and dashboard creation.
+**Power BI:** Employed for data visualization and dashboard creation.
 Using Power BI to create an interactive dashboards that visualize loan portfolio performance and trends.

 ---